Music of Budapest: Hungarian National Philharmonic

 In the past few years, the orchestra has received a remarkable number of invitations to perform abroad.
 They have enjoyed immense success at venues as far apart as the New York Avery Fisher Hall, the Tokyo Suntory Hall, the Birmingham Symphony Hall, the Athenian Megaron Musicos or the Colmar Festival.
 ConcertoNet, the distinguished online classical music journal, nominated the orchestra's concert in New York in February 2003 as the winner of the Lully Prize for the best concert of the season.

-Under the artistic direction of Zoltán Kocsis, is undertaking in a complete Bartók recording project for the Hungaroton label, launched in 2006.
-The first recordings from this new series was released in December 2006 under the title the Kossuth Symphony and The Wooden Prince.
+Under the artistic direction of Zoltán Kocsis, the National Philharmonic undertook a complete Bartók recording project for the Hungaroton label, launched in 2006.
+The first recordings from this new series were released in December 2006 under the title the Kossuth Symphony and The Wooden Prince.
 This SACD received important international critical acclaim (Diapason d'or, Pizzicato Supersonic Prize etc.).
 The second one was released in September 2007 with a new recording of the Violin Concerto op. posth. and earlier recordings of Rhapsody op.
 1 and Scherzo op.
 2.

 On 1 December 2006, the Hungarian National Philharmonic was appointed Hungarian Goodwill Ambassador of UNICEF by its Hungarian National Committee.